harrisonzw/SpotifyClone/README.md

 This is a web app to control your Spotify music player built using Spotify's API.
 Current features include:

 -The user can login using their spotify account and see their playlists.

 -The user can select a song from their playlist and play the song if they have Spotify Premium.

  *user must have the spotify app opened on their phone or computer for the music player to work.
-*Please send me your Spotify Account Email if you wish to test it out.

 Technologies used:
 React + Next.js for frontend development.

-Tailwind CSS for styling and responsive design
+Tailwind CSS for styling and responsive design.

-Recoil for global state management
+Recoil for global state management.

 Spotify API for user authentication, fetching playlists, play/pause and volume control.

 Vercel for web hosting and deployment

-App Screenshots
+App Screenshots:

 ![Screen Shot 2022-08-16 at 6 27 03 PM](https://user-images.githubusercontent.com/23245057/184995946-363df7ee-1ddb-468b-8a58-6da589cd4dbc.png)